-Students may elect to have their school picture taken during the school year.
-Pictures may require prepayment.
-Retakes, or refunds are available upon request.
+Students may elect to have school pictures taken during the school year.
+All school pictures are prepaid with retakes or refunds available upon request.
 The date and time for pictures are announced.

 SCHOOL RESOURCE OFFICER

 Each Hall County Middle School employs a resource officer who has registered police credentials.